On the uniqueness of continuous spacetime extensions in 1+1 dimensions with applications to weak null singularities: Definitions and Background Results

 Moreover, the set on the left hand side of \eqref{eqn:graph}, i.e. the graph of $f$, is achronal (with respect to smooth timelike curves) in $\tilde{U}$. \end{prop} We refer to $(\tilde{U},\tilde{\varphi})$ as a \textbf{future boundary chart} centred at $\Tilde{p}$.
 It will also be convenient to define

-Restricting now to 1+1 dimensions, we prove two results for Lorentzian manifolds which will be used in Proposition \ref{prop:boundarystructure} to understand the structure of the boundary $\partial\iota(M_t)$, where $M_t$ is as in Section \ref{toymodel}.
+Restricting now to 1+1-dimensions, we prove two results for Lorentzian manifolds which will be used in Proposition \ref{prop:boundarystructure} to understand the structure of the boundary $\partial\iota(M_t)$, where $M_t$ is as in Section \ref{toymodel}.

-\begin{prop} Let $(M,g)$ be a 1+1 dimensional time-oriented Lorentzian manifold with $g\in C^0$.
-Let $\gamma:[0,1]\rightarrow M$ be a future directed locally Lipschitz causal curve such that no two points on $\gamma$ can be connected by a smooth timlike curve in $M$.
+\begin{prop} Let $(M,g)$ be a 1+1-dimensional time-oriented Lorentzian manifold with $g\in C^0$.
+Let $\gamma:[0,1]\rightarrow M$ be a future-directed locally Lipschitz causal curve such that no two points on $\gamma$ can be connected by a smooth timelike curve in $M$.
 Then $\gamma$ can be reparameterised as a $C^1$ null curve. \end{prop}

 \begin{proof} Let $s_0\in[0,1]$ and $(U,\varphi)$ be a near Minkowski neighbourhood centred on $p:=\gamma(s_0)$ such that $\hat{g}_{-\frac{1}{4}}\prec g\prec\hat{g}_{\frac{1}{4}}$ on $U$.